 The neonatal nurse practitioner (NNP) major in our MSN Program prepares you to provide nursing care for low- and high-risk neonates and their families in a variety of settings.
 Coursework includes pathophysiology, pharmacology, and physical assessment and diagnostic reasoning across the lifespan, meeting LACE requirements for practice.
 Emphasis is placed on family-centered, culturally sensitive care.
-You will receive one-on-one clinical practice experience in diverse settings such as neonatal intensive care units, neonatal transitional care and step-down units, pediatric/neonatal surgery and radiology, pediatric/neonatal transport, and stabilization of the neonate in the delivery room.
+You will receive one-on-one clinical practice experience in diverse settings such as neonatal intensive care units, neonatal transitional care and step-down units, pediatric/neonatal surgery and radiology, and stabilization of the neonate in the delivery room.

 Expert faculty who are active in clinical practice and research